The Safe and Sound Protocol

 A powerful listening therapy with lasting impact.

-The Safe and Sound Protocol (SSP) is an effective listening therapy that supports nervous system regulation, helping you deepen connection with yourself, others, and the world around you.
+The Safe and Sound Protocol (SSP) is a listening therapy based on Polyvagal Theory.
+The SSP interrupts states of automatic defenses, promoting nervous system regulation through cues of safety, leading to deeper connections with yourself, others, and the world around you.

 What is the SSP?